stanislaw-am-i/telegram-2-mastodon-receiver/README.md

 - Click the New Application button.
 - Enter an Application Name of your choice.
 - Uncheck all the Scopes check boxes, and then check only the following check boxes: write: statuses, write: media.
+- Click the Submit button.
+- Click the hyperlinked name of your application.
+- Copy your access token.

 ``BASE_URL`` This is your Mastodon instance.
 E.g.: https://mastodon.social